 The Great Camouflage: Writings of Dissent (1941 -1945) by Suzanne Césaire

 I recently found out that during the ’20s and ’30s that intellectual Francophone Caribbeans were engaged with Surrealism and had relations with the French surrealists.
 A decade after the Harlem Renaissance, the Francophone Caribbean desire was to create a new vision of the modern African diaspora through a fusion of French culture, pan-African thinking, and surrealism.
 In this collection of essays, the Martiniquan writer Césaire writes of how surrealism creates a means of critical reflection to explore the cultural context of the diaspora.
-There is a quivering lyricism to her essays and her surrealist quest for ’The Marvelous’ over the ‘miserabilism’ expressed in the usual types of protest art.
+There is a quivering lyricism to her essays and, as D. Scot Miller wrote, her surrealist “quest for ‘The Marvelous’ over the ‘miserabilism’” expressed in the usual types of protest art.
 She is oft quipped as the mother of the Afro-surreal aesthetic – so a good one to read if you want a deeper contextualization of people like Arthur Jarfa or Jordan Peele.

 Imagist Poetry edited by Peter Austin Jones